2arnav4/Alcovia/DECISIONS.md

 The stable `sessionId` is used as the reward key.
 Replaying the same success does not give the reward again.

+While a session is running, the app saves its last active time and the time it first went away.
+If the page is refreshed or the app is reopened, these saved values are checked before the timer continues.
+More than five seconds away records `app_switch`; a shorter restart resumes from the original start time.

 ## Feature B: Syllabus Progress

 Every subject contains chapters and every chapter contains tasks.
 A task can be Not Started, In Progress or Done.
 Changing the status updates Redux immediately, so chapter and subject progress also changes immediately while offline.